Deep Reinforcement Learning for Traveling Purchaser Problems: ``Solve Separately, Learn Globally'' Framework

 \subsubsection{State}

-In the MDP, a state should contain necessary information that the policy network needs for decision-making at the current step.
-In our task for route construction, the state at decision step $t$, denoted as $s_t$, consists of two parts: 1) the TPP instance $U$ being solved, which is \emph{static} throughout the solving process, and 2) the \emph{dynamic} information of the partial route that has been constructed up to step $t$.
+A state should contain necessary information that the policy network needs for decision-making at the current step.
+In our MDP, the state at decision step $t$, denoted as $s_t$, consists of two parts: 1) the TPP instance $U$ being solved, which is \emph{static} throughout the solving process, and 2) the \emph{dynamic} information of the partial route that has been constructed up to step $t$.
 Specifically, the TPP instance $U$ is represented as a bipartite graph, which will be introduced in detail in Section \ref{Bipartite Graph Representation for TPPs}.
-For the dynamic information, we consider two contents that are critical to the decision task at step $t$: \begin{itemize} \item the nodes on the partial route $\pi^t = \left(v_0, v^1, v^2, \dots, v^{t-1} \right)$, \item the remaining demand $d^t = \left(d_1^t, d_2^t, \dots, d_{\left|K\right|}^t\right)$, \end{itemize} where $v^1, v^2, \dots, v^{t-1}$ denote the nodes selected at previous decision steps $1, 2, \dots, t-1$, respectively, and $d_k^t$ denotes the remaining demand of product $k \in K$, assuming all possible quantities of product $k$ supplied in the partial route have been purchased.
+For the dynamic information, we consider two contents that are critical to the decision task at step $t$: \begin{itemize} \item the partial route $\pi^t = \left(v_0, v^1, v^2, \dots, v^{t-1} \right)$, \item the remaining demand $d^t = \left(d_1^t, d_2^t, \dots, d_{\left|K\right|}^t\right)$, \end{itemize} where $v^1, v^2, \dots, v^{t-1}$ denote the nodes selected at previous decision steps $1, 2, \dots, t-1$, respectively, and $d_k^t$ denotes the remaining demand of product $k \in K$, assuming all possible quantities of product $k$ supplied in the partial route have been purchased.
 In the initial state $s_1$, the route starts from the depot $v_0$ and no products have been purchased, i.e., where $\pi^1 = \left(v_0\right)$ and $d^1 = \left(d_1, d_2, \dots, d_{\left|K\right|}\right)$.

-We remark that ideally, a well-trained policy network can automatically extract information about the remaining demand $d^t$ given the instance $U$ and the current partial route $\pi^t$, but we found that explicitly providing $d^t$ to the policy network can effectively reduce the computational load and accelerate training.
-Therefore, we still include the remaining demand $d^t$ as part of a state $s_t$.
+We remark that, ideally, a well-trained policy network can automatically extract information about the remaining demand $d^t$ given the instance $U$ and the current partial route $\pi^t$, but we find that explicitly providing $d^t$ to the policy network can effectively reduce the computational load for decision-making and improve the solution quality.
+Therefore, we include the remaining demand $d^t$ as part of the state $s_t$.